g-gualeni/QtNoid2/README.md

 ### Integrating the library in a console application

-In the code we can include the convenient header of the library and that's it.
+Iinclude the convenient header of the library you need:
+ - QtNoidCore/QtNoidCore
+ - QtNoidCommon/QtNoidCommon

+and so on, and you can access to all class included in the library.

+In this example we simply print the library version using **Core::buildInfo()**.

 ```cpp
 include <QCoreApplication>